rck/maildelay/README.md

 -------
 - immediate:
 Immediately deliver mails.
 This is an implicit rule that is always present.
-Its mainly used in cascaded rules as the last rule.
+It is mainly used in cascaded rules as the last rule.
 A practical example could be a "Box" that specifies "rules:" as "WorkCollect, Immediate".
 Therefore in the working hours "WorkCollect" would match and the user does not get disturbed by high-traffic